Radoq10288/C-Project-Setup/README.md

 <br><br>

 ## How to build and install
-To build, compile, and install *cpps* in debug build, just run the following command:<br>
+To build, compile, and install *cps* in debug build, just run the following command:<br>

 ```
 $>make